eighteen73/wordpress-coding-standards/packages/browserslist-config/README.md

 ## Installation

-This package is a Browserslist shareable configuration, and requires the `stylelint` library.
+This package is a Browserslist shareable configuration.

-To install this config and dependencies:
+To install this config:

 ```bash
 npm install --save-dev @eighteen73/browserslist-config